nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Threads: a more geeky introduction

 A thread (sometimes termed "thread of execution) is an independent path of execution.
 A single process (app) can have as many threads as it desires (minimum is one for the main thread).
-Each thread can be asked to perform certain operations with other threads in parallel, which can range from a single, repetative task (part of a function) to being responsible for an entire module or a significant part of the program.
+Each thread can be asked to perform certain operations with other threads in parallel, which can range from a single, repetitive task (part of a function) to being responsible for an entire module or a significant part of the program.
 In case of antivirus example above, each scanner thread is responsible for scanning an entire drive, with each of them reporting its progress to a manager thread which displays overall progress of a virus scan.

 Using threads means each thread can execute on a processor core on a multi-core system.
 Because of this, many people would want many programs to take advantage of this and finish their jobs faster.
 However, threads introduce disadvantages, namely many days spent designing careful coordination routines between threads, preventing attempts by multiple threads to change a critical value that a manager thread depends on (called race condition) and so forth.